ACON's Anti-Violence Project

 Did you know?

-- Homophobia, transphobia, prejudice, discrimination and experiences of related violence, contribute significantly to compromised GLBTI mental health (including depression and anxiety) as well as suicide and suicide ideation.
+- Homophobia, transphobia, prejudice, discrimination and experiences of related violence, contribute significantly to compromised LGBTI mental health (including depression and anxiety) as well as suicide and suicide ideation.

 - Most violence and harassment experienced by young GLBTIQ people happens in school.